harshp970/Student-crud-springboot/README.md

-* Student CRUD Spring Boot Application
+->Student CRUD Spring Boot Application

 This is a simple web-based CRUD (Create, Read, Update, Delete) application developed using Spring Boot, Thymeleaf, and H2 Database.